 The cultural value of arts

 Arts, Media and Society offers you the opportunity to build both broad and specialist knowledge of how arts, media and society interact with one another.
 Bringing these elements together makes this programme unique in the world.
 Becoming an authority starts in Leiden!

-The English-taught full-time Bachelor’s programme in Arts, Media and Society takes three years, and you will graduate with a Bachelor of Arts degree.
+The English-taught full-time Bachelor’s programme in Arts, Media and Society takes three years, and you will graduate with a Bachelor of Arts degree in Art History, specialisation Arts, Media and Society.
 In principle, you will be studying for 40 hours a week – a full working week.
 Around 16 hours a week will be spent in lectures and tutorial groups.
 In the rest of the week you will be studying independently.

 Year 1: Working on fundamental knowledge

 In the first year of Arts, Media and Society, you will establish core knowledge and competences in the field of Art History.

 While contemporary art is the main focus of the programme, in order to understand the present and the future, you will need fundamental knowledge about the past.